-Certain information set forth in this Quarterly Report on Form10-Q, including in Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" (including the "Liquidity and Capital Resources" section thereof) and elsewhere may address or relate to future events and expectations and as such constitutes "forward-looking statements" within the meaning of the Private Securities Litigation Act of 1995.
+Certain information set forth in this Quarterly Report on Form 10-Q, including in Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" (including the "Liquidity and Capital Resources" section thereof) and elsewhere may address or relate to future events and expectations and as such constitutes "forward-looking statements" within the meaning of the Private Securities Litigation Act of 1995.
 Such forward-looking statements involve significant risks and uncertainties.
-Such statements may include, without limitation, statements with respect to our plans, objectives, projections, expectations and intentions and other statements identified by words such as "projects", "may", "could", "would", "should", "believes", "expects", "anticipates", "estimates", "intends", "plans" or similar expressions.
+Such statements may include, without limitation, statements with respect to our plans, objectives, projections, expectations and intentions and other statements identified by words such as "projects", "may", "could", "would", "should", "believes", "expects", "anticipates", "estimates", "plans" or similar expressions.
 These statements are based upon the current beliefs and expectations of our management and are subject to significant risks and uncertainties, including those detailed in our filings with the SEC.
-Actual results, including, without limitation: (i) our ability to raise necessary additional funding, (ii) our ability to develop and ultimately commercialize therapeutics, (iii) the application and availability of corporate funds and our need for future funds, or (iv) the timing for beginning, completion, and results of, clinical trials and the FDA's review and/or approval and potential commercial launch of our products and product candidates and regulatory filings related to the same, (v) the results of pending litigation involving our company, may differ significantly from those set forth in the forward-looking statements.
-Such forward-looking statements also involve other factors which may cause our actual results, performance or achievements to materially differ from any future results, performance, or achievements expressed or implied by such forward-looking statements and to vary significantly from reporting period to reporting period.
+Actual results, including, without limitation: (i) our ability to raise necessary additional funding, (ii) our ability develop and ultimately commercialize therapeutics, (iii) the application and availability of corporate funds and our need for future funds, (iv) the timing for beginning, completion, and results of, clinical trials and the FDA's review and/or approval and potential commercial launch of our products and product candidates and regulatory filings related to the same, or (v) the results of pending litigation involving our company, may differ significantly from those set forth in the forward-looking statements also involve other factors which may cause our actual results, performance or achievements to materially differ from any future results, performance, or achievements expressed or implied by such forward-looking statements and to vary significantly from reporting period.
 Such factors include, among others,

-- acceptance of our business model (namely the repurposing of a specialty formulation of the drug itraconazole for the treatment of cancer or other diseases, and the potential acquisition or license of other pharmaceutical technologies) by investors and potential commercial collaborators; - the uncertainties regarding the impact of the 2020 novel coronavirus outbreak and related governmental actions on our business model and our ability to implement our business; - our future capital requirements and our ability to satisfy our capital needs; - our ability to commence and complete required clinical trials of our product candidate and obtain approval from the FDA or other regulatory agencies in different jurisdictions; - the timing for resolution of any pending litigation involving our company, and the nature of any such resolution, if achieved; - matters associated with the fact that Mayne Pharma is our majority stockholder and key licensor; - our ability to secure and maintain key development and commercialization partners for our product candidate; - our ability to obtain, maintain or protect the validity of our owned or licensed patents and other intellectual property; - our ability to internally develop, acquire or license new inventions and intellectual property; - our ability to retain key executive members; - · interpretations of current laws and the passages of future laws, rules and regulations applicable to our business; and - those risk factors listed under Item 1A of our 2019 Annual Report and other factors detailed from time to time in our other filings with the SEC.
+- acceptance of our business model (namely the repurposing of a specialty formulation of the drug itraconazole for the treatment of cancer or other diseases, and the potential acquisition or license of other pharmaceutical technologies) by investors and potential commercial collaborators; - the uncertainties regarding the impact of the 2020 novel coronavirus outbreak and related governmental actions on our business model and our ability to implement our business; - our future capital requirements and our ability to satisfy our capital needs; - our ability to commence and complete required clinical trials of our product candidate and obtain approval from the FDA or other regulatory agencies in different jurisdictions; - the timing for resolution of the pending litigations involving our company, and the nature of any such resolution, if achieved; - matters associated with the fact that Mayne Pharma is our majority stockholder and key licensor; - our ability to secure and maintain key development and commercialization partners for our product candidate; - our ability to obtain, maintain or protect the validity of our owned or licensed patents and other intellectual property; - our ability to internally develop, acquire or license new inventions and intellectual property; - our ability to retain key executive members;